barsdeveloper/tree-ds/README.md

    */
 ```

 Let's now iterate the tree in post-order and in-order.
 You can create a tree with a specified traversal algorithm type of an iterator.
-Remember pre_order is the default.

 ```c++
 ds::tree<int, ds::in_order> inOrder(move(myTree));